eladmaimoni/obsidian_notes/Soft Skills/Procreate.md

 	- how to approach people with new ideas (if you are used to have a certain reputation, people used to listen to you, suddenly - it's not so easy, you have to build trust)
 	-
 ### Ultrawis
 - Very impactful, not just on the product and technical aspects, but on people as well.
+- Potential for self growth - possibility of becoming the CTO in the upcoming months
-- Example: lack of motivation from employee, bad performance - managed to pull her back together and really improve how she works and performs.
+- Success Story 1: lack of motivation from employee, bad performance - managed to pull her back together and really improve how she works and performs.
+- Success Story 2: Buffering CEO from SW team, which used to be much more detrimental to team moral and motivation.
 - managed to improve team moral and motivation - which was very low to begin with.
 ### Why
 - Genuinely curious about Tasmania, culture.